Jasleen112/Jasleen-kaur/README.md

  27/06/2025

- :Dual  booting: in this two operating system can be used in one computer.we have to choose which system to use.
+ DUAL BOOTING: in this two operating system can be used in one computer.we have to choose which system to use.

- :Bare metal installation:Installing an operating system directly on physical computer,not inside VMware.The operating system can be installed using pen drive.
+ BARE METAL INSTALLATION:Installing an operating system directly on physical computer,not inside VMware.The operating system can be installed using pen drive.

- :Meta installation:Installing a package that installs many other related packages.we install one thing,it brings bunch of things with it.
+ META INSTALLING:Installing a package that installs many other related packages.we install one thing,it brings bunch of things with it.

- :Partitioning Scheme:Dividing hard disk into sections so that each part can be used for different purpose.Linux uses multiple partitions to keep the system organised,secure and flexible.
+ PARTIONING SCHEME:Dividing hard disk into sections so that each part can be used for different purpose.Linux uses multiple partitions to keep the system organised,secure and flexible.
- 1.MBR(Master Boot Record):the installer automatically creates
+ 1.MBR(Master Boot Record):maximum 4 primary partitions.Support upto 2TB.it has less flexibility.
+ 2.GPT(Guid Partition Table):It supports upto 128 partitions.It supports disks larger than 2TB.It is more flexible.

+ FILE AND DIRECTORY PERMISSIONS:It is the backbone of linux security ensuring that authorized user can interact.

+ TYPES OF COMMANDS:
+ 1.chmod(change mode):

+                  a.It is used to change the permissions like read,write,execute.
+                    Syntax- chmod[permission] [filename]
+                  b.